humanmade/altis-security/docs/require-login.md

 Environments running in Cloud that are not of type `production` have the `require-login` feature enabled by default.

-Enabling Require Login for an environment will also prevent it from being indexed with search engines.
+Enabling Require Login for an environment will also prevent it from being indexed by search engines.
+Note: Although you can uncheck the "Discourage search engines from indexing this site" option in the Reading Settings admin page of a site, this will have no effect if Require Login is enabled.
+The option will remain checked.

 **Note:** Require Login only applies to URLs served from your [application servers](docs://cloud/architecture.md), and will not apply to `/uploads/` or `/tachyon/` URLs.